 WGU uses a variety of means to ensure submission of original work, including but not limited to, faculty expertise and technology tools such as Turnitin.com.
 While such determinations are made in the context of each submission, generally speaking, submitted work should be at least 70% original to a student.

 Submissions determined to lack originality will not be evaluated for content but will count toward the submission limit.
 Students are given the opportunity to submit each task in a performance assessment a maximum of four times (first submission, plus three resubmissions).
-After four submissions for the same task, students need to demonstrate substantial engagement with additional resources to increase their preparation (e.g., with learning resources) and engage with a course mentor before the task is released for revision and resubmission.
+After four submissions for the same task, students need to demonstrate substantial engagement with additional resources to increase their preparation (e.g., with learning resources) and engage with a course instructor before the task is released for revision and resubmission.
 If students do not pass performance assessments by the end of the term, they will receive a Not Passed on their degree plan and transcript.
 It is, therefore, in a student’s best interest, to utilize the course of study and submit early in a term to enable additional submissions should their first attempt not pass.
 The time between task submission and the evaluation is longer toward the end of each month and at peak times, such as in advance of demonstration teaching audits in teacher licensure programs and near graduation deadlines.
 Students should plan accordingly.

 Many assessments are published by third parties.
 In addition to WGU's limit of four attempts, the right of students to retake assessments is determined by the requirements associated with the third-party exam.
-Students unsure of the specific approval and retake policy in effect should contact their mentor for clarification.
-Students are strongly encouraged to take practice or sample assessments where they are available, reflect upon their related learning experiences and abilities, and consult with their mentor on appropriate learning resource use before seeking approval to take a third-party assessment.
+Students unsure of the specific approval and retake policy in effect should contact their program mentor for clarification.
+Students are strongly encouraged to take practice or sample assessments where they are available, reflect upon their related learning experiences and abilities, and consult with their program mentor on appropriate learning resource use before seeking approval to take a third-party assessment.
 Students may be able to engage in an assessment but cannot complete an exam for credit outside of their term from a third party.
 WGU does not accept transfer credit from a third party assessment if earned while enrolled at WGU.